 4. Receive your Certificate of Authoritization

-Upon filing your Certificate of Authorization, the DOS will issue your LLC a certificate that authorizes your foreign LLC to do business in Puerto Rico.
+Upon filing your Certificate of Authorization with Puerto Rico, the DOS will issue your LLC a certificate that authorizes your foreign LLC to do business in Puerto Rico.
 If you file online or in person, you will get authorization the same day.

 How long will it take Puerto Rico to process my Certificate of Authorization application?

-Mailed filings can take up to ten days to process.
+It can take Puerto Rico 10 days to process mailed filings.
 Online and in-person filings are processed the same day.